 The federal government's HealthCare.gov website has links to state health insurance marketplaces.
 If your income qualifies you for premium discounts or lower out-of-pocket costs, the only way to get them is by purchasing a health plan through the marketplace.
 Fill out the application to see if you're eligible for financial assistance and to compare health plans from private insurance companies in your area.

 Health plans sold in the marketplaces are categorized according to how much of the health care costs the insurer pays and how much the consumer pays.
 Generally the higher the out-of-pocket costs -- the more you pay in deductibles, coinsurance and copayments -- the lower the premium.

-The health plan categories, going from those with the least to most expensive premiums, are:
+Here are the health plan categories, going from those with the least to most expensive premiums:

 - Bronze: The insurer pays an average of 60 percent of your health care costs; you pay 40 percent.

 - Silver: The insurer pays 70 percent; you pay 30 percent.